Local limit of the random degree constrained process: Introduction

 where $\lambda(t)$ is the solution of the initial value problem $\{\eqref{eq:lambda-ivp},\, \eqref{eq:lambda-ivp-null}\}$. \end{claim}

-We will prove \refCl{cl:phantom-sat-finite} in \refS{subsec:rtp-mtbp}.
-Note that $\p(T_\rt < \infty) = 1$ (see \refCl{cl:phantom-sat-finite}) and \refT{thm:local-limit2} together imply that the fraction of unsaturated vertices in the final graph $G^n_{\underline{p}}(\infty)$ goes to $0$ as $n \to \infty$.
-In concrete words, this means that almost all vertices of the final graph are typically saturated.
+We will prove \refCl{cl:phantom-sat-finite} in \refS{subsec:rtp_mtbp}.
+Note that $\prob(T_\rt < \infty) = 1$ (see \refCl{cl:phantom-sat-finite}) and \refT{thm:local-limit1} together imply that the fraction of unsaturated vertices in the final graph~$G^n_{\underline{p}}(\infty)$ goes to $0$ as $n \to \infty$.
+In concrete words, this means that asymptotically almost all vertices of the final graph are saturated.